tipi-build/docs/0000-getting-started-cmake.md

 > ##### Prerequisites for Hermetic Builds
 >
-> For local containerized and hermetic build you need to **install docker** on your system.
+> For local containerized and hermetic builds you need to **install docker** on your system.
 If you can't install it, you can use the tipi.build cloud instead with `--remote`.
 You can also launch non-hermetic builds with `--host` builds and still benefit from local caching.
 >
 > ➡ [Docker Engine Installation Guide](https://docs.docker.com/engine/install/)
 >
 > ❗️**Docker Engine 27.2.0** or newer required: Check your installed version with `docker version`
 >

-2. [Download our get-started example](https://github.com/tipi-build/get-started/archive/refs/heads/main.zip) `CMakeLists.txt` and a CMake RE environment decription ( `CMAKE_TOOLCHAIN_FILE` ) :
+2. [Download our get-started example](https://github.com/tipi-build/get-started/archive/refs/heads/main.zip) `CMakeLists.txt` and a CMake RE environment description ( `CMAKE_TOOLCHAIN_FILE` ) :
 ```bash
 git clone https://github.com/tipi-build/get-started.git
 ```